grishmab/grishmab/README.md

 - 👋🏼 Hi, I’m @grishmab
-- 👀 I’m interested in the intersection of Data, Social Good and Policy Making
+- 👀 I’m interested in the intersection of Data, Social Good, International Development and, Policy Making
-- 🌱 I’m currently learning Econometrics (in R and Stata)
+- 🌱 I’m currently learning Econometrics (in R and Stata) and Machine Learning (in Python)
-- 📫 You can reach me by email: itsgrishmab@gmail.com
+- 📫 You can reach me by email: grishmab@uchicago.edu

 <!---
 grishmab/grishmab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.